 "The whole seminar was well done.
 I learned new ideas."
 Social Worker

 "I learned F Tags 323 and 248 and i was impressed with the instructors experience and knowledge.
 I learned to be more aware of myself" RN

 "Both speakers were well prepared for the presentation.
 They both made the educational interesting while entertaining.
 This seminar increased my understanding of working with dementia patients and their families."
 Social Worker

 "Seminar was exceptional.
 I believe 8 hours is quite ling for information to be presented.
 Good overview of dementia and types."
 Social Worker

-NCCDP Alzheimer's and Dementia Training and Train the Trainer Seminar
+NCCDP Alzheimer's and Dementia Training and Certified Alzheimer's Disease and Dementia Care Trainer Seminar